pfitchen0/bare-bones-stm32g0xx/projects/blink/README.md

 * `.data`:
     * This section contains our initialized variables that need to be copied into RAM by our startup code.

-> * **Important Note**: In C programs with functions marked as `__attribute__((constructor))`, or C++ programs with classes, there might be sections called `.preinit_array`, `.init_array`, and `.fini_array`.
+> * `.init_array` and similar: In C programs with functions marked as `__attribute__((constructor))`, or C++ programs with classes, there might be sections called `.preinit_array`, `.init_array`, and `.fini_array`.
 These sections are used to provide a well-defined order of initialization of global/static variables that might need to have constructors called during startup.
 This is handled in our startup code by calling `__libc_init_array` as discussed earlier.
 To keep things simple, we will not include these sections in the linkerscript and therefore will avoid using constructors.

 * `.bss`:
     * This section contains our *un*initialized (and zero initialized) variables that need to be placed into RAM and *zero initialized* by our startup code.